Data, Maps, and Reports

 • Enhance and ensure the easy and rapid location of properties for public safety and emergency services response;

 • Facilitate public utilities and business services;

 Central Texas Greenprint for Growth (Updated Nov.
 2009)

 The Central Texas Greenprint for Growth is a tool for balancing sustainable conservation goals with the infrastructure needs of our rapidly urbanizing region.
-The process combines community stakeholder input about conservation goals and priorities with Geographic Information Systems mapping and modeling technology to produce graphic illustrations highlighting opportunity areas for conservation that meet multiple goals.
-Visit our maps page to view our Interactive Greenprint Map and download individual county maps in PDF format.
-To download Google Earth and GIS Data for Greenprint visit our Geospatial Data page.
+The process combines community stakeholder input about conservation goals and priorities with geographic information systems mapping and modeling technology to produce graphic illustrations highlighting opportunity areas for conservation that meet multiple goals.
+Visit the maps page to view the Interactive Greenprint Map and download PDF versions of individual county maps.
+To download Google Earth and GIS Data for Greenprint, visit the Geospatial Data page.

 Travis County Greenprint Report (5.3 MB)